thingsboard/thingsboard.github.io/docs/user-guide/integrations/kafka.md

 The purpose of the decoder function is to parse the incoming data and metadata to a format that ThingsBoard can consume.
 **deviceName** and **deviceType** are required, while **attributes** and **telemetry** are optional.
 **Attributes** and **telemetry** are flat key-value objects.
 Nested objects are not supported.

-#### Downlink Converter

-We will not use the Downlink converter in this guide so there is no need to create one.
-In case you have another use case, please refer to the following [instructions](/docs/user-guide/integrations/#downlink-data-converter).

 ### Kafka Integration Setup